About the course

 The minimum requirement regardless of the day or evening attendance, is 60 credits at Level 3.
 Assignments at Level 3 are graded at pass, merit or distinction.
 You will be taught presentational skills on the course, so don't worry if these are not fully developed yet.

-- GCSE grade C or above in English and Maths.
-(Literacy and Numeracy Level 2 is no longer suitable)
+- GCSE English and Maths grade A*-C/9-4 (Literacy and Numeracy Level 2 is no longer suitable)

-- GCSE Science at grade C or above if you are wanting to study nursing or midwifery
+- GCSE Biology or Science at grade A*-C/9-4 if you are wanting to study nursing or midwifery

 - A good command of ICT skills (most assignments will need to be typewritten)